Mordred: Early Welsh sources

 The earliest surviving mention of Mordred (referred to as Medraut) is found in an entry for the year 537 in the chronicle Annales Cambriae (The Annals of Wales), which references his name in an association with the Battle of Camlann.

-This brief entry gives no information as to whether Mordred killed or was killed by Arthur, or even if he was fighting against him.
-As noted by Leslie Alcock, the reader assumes this in the light of later tradition.
-The Annales themselves were completed between 960 and 970, meaning that (although their authors likely drew from older material) they cannot be considered as a contemporary source, having been compiled 400 years after the events they describe.
+This brief entry gives no information as to whether Mordred killed Arthur or was killed by Arthur, if they were fighting against one another at all, if they were fighting on the same side, or even if they died in the battle or were just defeated.
+As noted by Leslie Alcock, the reader assumes conflict between the two in the light of later tradition.
+The Annales themselves were completed between 960 and 970, meaning that (although their authors likely drew from older material) they cannot be considered a contemporary source, having been compiled 400 years after the events they describe.

 Meilyr Brydydd, writing at the same time as Geoffrey of Monmouth, mentions Mordred in his lament for the death of Gruffudd ap Cynan (d.
 1137).
 He describes Gruffudd as having eissor Medrawd ("the nature of Medrawd"), as to have valour in battle.
 Similarly, Gwalchmai ap Meilyr praised Madog ap Maredudd, king of Powys (d.
 1160) as having Arthur gerdernyd, menwyd Medrawd ("Arthur's strength, the good nature of Medrawd").
 This would support the idea that early perceptions of Mordred were largely positive.

 However, Mordred's later characterisation as the king's villainous son has a precedent in the figure of Amr (or Amhar), a son of Arthur's known from only two references.
 The more important of these, found in an appendix to the 9th-century chronicle Historia Brittonum (The History of the Britons), describes his marvelous grave beside the Herefordshire spring where he had been slain by his own father in some unchronicled tragedy.
 What connection exists between the stories of Amr and Mordred, if there is one, has never been satisfactorily explained.

+An early 12th-century Italian high relief known as the Modena Archivolt seems to show a scene of abduction of Guinevere inspired by an original Welsh Arthurian tradition, perhaps as retold by Breton and other continental bards in their otherwise unrecorded oral stories.
+While often interpreted as that of Melwas, a mysterious figure identified as Mardoc may instead represent Mordred.